jessiepuls/2018-01-dsmdevops/README.md

-# October 2017 PuppetConf
+# January 2018

-The slides from this presentation are available [here](2017-puppetconf.pdf)
+The slides from this presentation are available [here](2018-dsmdevops.pdf)

 ## Prerequisites

-* Ruby: I'd recommend using rvm (http://rvm.io/) The version of ruby I've been running is 2.3.4p301
+* Ruby: I'd recommend using rvm (http://rvm.io/) The version of ruby I've been running is 2.3.4
 * Bundler: Once you've installed ruby then you run `gem install bundler`

 ## Terraform "stuff"

 If you have an AWS key standing up an environment is as simple as running the following commands inside of the environment directory

-    terraform plan    # to verify the changes that will be made terraform apply   # to apply those changes terraform destroy # to tear the environment down
+    terraform init    # to initialize the terraform environment terraform plan    # to verify the changes that will be made terraform apply   # to apply those changes terraform destroy # to tear the environment down